firehist/angular-courses-app/README.md

         }
     ]
   ```

 4. Work on the product-list component template

-  a.
-Add a table to display product (display image url as text)
+  4.1 Add a table to display product (display image url as text)

-  b.
-Use `*ngIf` directive to show the table if there is no product in the array
+  4.2 Use `*ngIf` directive to show the table if there is no product in the array

-  c.
-Use `*ngFor` directive on `<tr>` element to repeat this element as many times as products in the array
+  4.3 Use `*ngFor` directive on `<tr>` element to repeat this element as many times as products in the array

-  d.
-Add a button to show/hide all images on the page
+  4.4 Add a button to show/hide all images on the page

 5. OPTIONAL: Add multiple images per product with a caroussel